 Always ensure that you have at least one or two questions to ask, as this is a great opportunity to show that you are interested in the role.
 However, think carefully about the questions that you ask.
 You need to come across that you have researched the company and the role, and you don’t want to ask a question that already may have been answered during the interview process.
 So, avoid going in without having any questions prepared and listen carefully when the interview is speaking about the role.

-Are you a graduate looking for your first or second graduate role then sign up to STEM graduates and get the latest job opportunities sent straight to your email.
+We hope you've enjoyed our guide to graudate interview questions and the best way to go about answering them.
+Are you a graduate looking for your first or second graduate role?
+Sign up to STEM graduates and get the latest job opportunities sent straight to your email.

 Find Popular Graduate Jobs & Graduate Schemes